Nevak/bgda-vita/README.md

 By doing so, it's basically as if we emulate a minimalist Android environment in which we run natively the executable as is.

 # Changelog
+### v1.04
+- Fixed crashes/freezes right before the loading screen when entering a new level.
+This happened after playing for a while and changing levels a few times due to a memory leak from the loading screen thread.
+- Fixed crash during the ending cutscene after defeating the final boss.
+- Enabled 2x antialias as the impact in performance seems negligible.

 ### v1.03
 - Support for L2/R2 button emulation using rear touch panel
 - Disabled logs in VitaGL options